jvgiordano/OSSMM-Version-1/docs/index.md

 Additional Notes:

-While the hardware supports sound data collection via a microphone, this feature is not activated in version 1.0.2.
+While the hardware supports sound data collection via a microphone, this feature is not activated in version 1.0.4.

 Collected data is transmitted via BLE to a smartphone running the OSSMM app.
 The app stores the raw data locally.
 Future versions aim to analyze data in near-real-time (e.g. after 1-2 epochs, or 30-60seconds) to potentially trigger sleep modulation if desired within the experimental protocol.

-OSSMM V1.0.2 uses a COTS vibration motor (similar to those in mobile phones) as a stimulus mechanism for sleep modification experiments.
+OSSMM V1.0.4 uses a COTS vibration motor (similar to those in mobile phones) as a stimulus mechanism for sleep modification experiments.
 The vibration motor serves as an ideal example stimulus from an engineering perspective due to its heavy power demands.

 In other words, since the system can successfully handle a vibration motor that consumes large amounts of current during operation (+60 mA), it can easily accommodate other stimulus methods: speaker, LEDs, tDCS, and tACS.

-Although we initially demonstrate support for Android smartphones via a dedicated app, any device which supports high priority BLE transmissions can be used to record data.
+Although we initially demonstrate support for Android devices (smartphones, tablets) via a dedicated app, any device which supports high priority BLE transmissions can be used to record data.
 Therefore it should be possible to work with iPhone, Raspberry Pi, etc.

 ## Documentation Guide

-This documentation provides the necessary information to build, set up, and understand the OSSMM V1.0.2.
+This documentation provides the necessary information to build, set up, and understand the OSSMM V1.0.4.
 Please follow the sections below in order:

-1.  **[Prerequisites](01-prerequisites.md)**: Detailed introduction and required software, tools, components, and background skills.
+1.  **[Full Introduction and Prerequisites](01-prerequisites.md)**: Detailed introduction and required software, tools, components, and background skills.
 2.  **[3D Printables](02-printables.md)**: Instructions for printing the device's 3D printed casing.
 3.  **[Electronics Assembly](03-electronics-assembly.md)**: Step-by-step guide for soldering and assembling the electronic hardware components.
 4.  **[Final Assembly](04-final-assembly.md)**: Integrating the electronics into the casing, and attaching the headband